phanumat/Documentation/getting-started/first-smartapp.rst

 At this point, the ``updated()`` method is called.

 In our ``updated()`` method, notice that the first thing we do (aside from some logging, which is discussed shortly), is to call a method called :ref:`smartapp_unsubscribe`.
-This method is provided by the SmartThings platform, and simply removes any existing subscriptions this SmartApp has created.
+This method is provided by the PEA HiVE platform, and simply removes any existing subscriptions this SmartApp has created.
 This is important, since the user has just changed their preferences for this SmartApp.
 If we didn't do this, we might still be subscribed to Events for devices that the user has removed from the SmartApp.